wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production.rst

 You will need to specify extra configuration to run ``docker-compose`` in production.
-Since production build also uses ``caddy``, which is not required into the development build.
+Since production build also uses ``caddy``, which is not required in the development build.

 .. code:: bash